barryclark/jekyll-now/BTH-Wiki.md

 DataDirectories()
-- This method returns a list of DataDirectoryEntry structurees with the following components
+- This method returns a list of DataDirectoryEntry structures with the following components
 	1. Name
     2. Size
     3. VirtualAddress
 - Access these variables like so: DataDirectoryEntry.Name

+ImportData()
+- This methods returns a list of ImportEntry structures
+- Each Import entry structure has the following components:
+	1. Library
+    2. FunctionImports -> this is a list of lists containing [ImportFunctionName, FunctionRva]

 # API Extension